Unleash/unleash/websitev2/docs/user_guide/quickstart.md

 ## I want to setup my own instance for testing purposes

-If you want to set up your own instance for testing purposes you can easily do so by using one of our premade setup kits for heroku or digitalocean.
+If you want to set up your own instance for testing purposes you can easily do so by using one of our premade setup kits for Heroku or digitalocean.

-> The heroku instance setup is FREE, and includes a DB to save your state but it will eventually go to sleep when not used.
+> The Heroku instance setup is FREE, and includes a DB to save your state but it will eventually go to sleep when not used.
 The digitalocean setup utilises droplets and will cost you around 10$/month to run, but in turn it will not go to sleep.
 NOTE: If you use the DigitalOcean link below and are a new user, you will receive 100$ in FREE credits.

-### Deploy a free version of unleash to Heroku
+### Deploy a free version of Unleash to Heroku

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://www.heroku.com/deploy/?template=https://github.com/Unleash/unleash)

-### Deploy a paid version of unleash to DigitalOcean
+### Deploy a paid version of Unleash to DigitalOcean

 > You'll receive 100\$ in free credits if you are a new DigitalOcean user using this link.